manoushpajouh/Vassar-Crowdmeter/intellij/documentation/use_cases/add_location.md

 ## 4. Postconditions

-* Location is now available in app to all users
+* Location is now available in app to for all users to find
+  * Users are now able to report on the crowd at that location and check the current aggregate crowd rating
 * Adding student is notified that the location was added

 ## 4. Workflow